Abdominal Wall Hernias

 A hernia can develop in any part of the body.
 However, the muscles of the abdominal wall are most commonly affected.

-Symptoms of Hernia
+Symptoms of Abdominal Wall Hernias

 Hernias are more common in certain parts of the body.
 Hernias occur most commonly between the area of your rib cage and groin, such as the

-• groin
+- groin

-• belly button area.
+- belly button area

-They can also occur in any place where you have had an incision from a previous surgery.
+- in any place where you have had an incision from a previous surgery.

 Hernia Diagnosis